Contact Us for a Free Consultation (213) 542-0979

 • their rights, their freedom,

-So, if you or a loved one is charged with extortion, which is a very serious crime, you're looking to see if they've got a legit case against you, and what you can do about it.
+So, if you or a loved one is charged with extortion, a very serious crime, you're looking to see if they've got a legitimate case against you and what you can do about it.

 Menu